 SOUTH DAKOTA Statute(s) S.D.
-Codified Laws § 34-20B-116 (West 2022).
+CODIFIED LAWS § 34-20B-116 (West 2022).
 Initial effective date(s) March 18, 2022.
-Substantive amendment(s) to laws None.
-Does the law establish a dedicated fund independent of the general treasury for opioid litigation proceeds?
-Yes.
-Money received by the state from settlements or judgments related to opioids is deposited into a new Opioid Abatement and Remediation Fund (Fund).
+Substantive None. amendment(s) to laws Does the law establish a Yes.
+Money received by the state from settlements or judgments dedicated fund related to opioids is deposited into a new Opioid Abatement and independent of the Remediation Fund.
 S.D.
-CODIFIED LAWS § 34-20B-116 (West 2022).
-Does the law set out permissible expenditures for the funds?
-Yes.
-Money in the Fund "may only be used for purposes relating to opioid abuse treatment, prevention, and recovery programs."
+CODIFIED LAWS § 34-20B-116 (West general treasury for 2022). opioid litigation proceeds?
+Does the law set out Yes.
+Money in the Fund "may only be used for purposes relating permissible expenditures to opioid abuse treatment, prevention, and recovery programs." for the funds?
 S.D.
 CODIFIED LAWS § 34-20B-116 (West 2022).
-Does the law establish a governing council to approve disbursal of the funds?
-No. Disbursements from the Fund are appropriated through the normal budget process.
+Does the law establish a No. Disbursements from the Fund are appropriated through the governing council to normal budget process.
 S.D.
-CODIFIED LAWS § 34-20B-116 (West 2022).
-Recently proposed legislation None, other than legislation enacted in 2022.
+CODIFIED LAWS § 34-20B-116 approve disbursal of the (West 2022). funds?
+Recently proposed None, other than legislation enacted in 2022. legislation

 TENNESSEE Statute(s) TENN.
 CODE ANN. §§ 9-4-1301 to 9-4-1305 (West 2022).
 Initial effective date(s) May 24, 2021.
 Substantive None. amendment(s) to laws Does the law establish a Yes.
 The Opioid Abatement Fund (Fund) is established as an dedicated fund irrevocable trust administered by three trustees, the contents of independent of the which do not revert to the state's general fund.
-The three trustees general treasury for are: (1) the commissioner of finance and administration; (2) the opioid litigation proceeds? state treasurer; and (3) the chair of the Opioid Abatement Council (Council).
+The three trustees general treasury for are: (1) the commissioner of finance and administration; (2) the $1/2$ opioid litigation proceeds? state treasurer; and (3) the chair of the Opioid Abatement 1 Council (Council).
 TENN.
 CODE ANN. § 9-4-1301 (West 2022).
-Does the law set out permissible expenditures Yes.
-Expenditures from the Fund are limited to those for the purposes of prospective opioid abatement and remediation, for the funds? expenses incurred in running the Council and expenses Tor the runds. associated with administering and investing funds held in the Fund.
+Does the law set out Yes.
+Expenditures from the Fund are limited to those for the purposes of prospective opioid abatement and remediation, permissible expenditures for the funds? expenses incurred in running the Council and expenses for the funds. associated with administering and investing funds held in the Fund.
 TENN.
 CODE ANN. § 9-4-1302 (West 2022).
 Does the law establish a Yes.
 Any disbursements from the Fund must be made at the governing council to direction of the Council.
 TENN.
 CODE ANN. § 9-4-1302 (West approve disbursal of the 2022).
 The Council comprises 15 voting members and a funds? nonvoting ex-officio member: (1) four appointed by the governor, including the chair; (2) four appointed by the speaker of the Senate; (3) four appointed by the speaker of the House of Representatives; (4) two appointed by the County Services Association; and (5) one appointed by the Municipal League.
 The commissioner of mental health and substance abuse services, or a designee, is the ex-officio member.
 TENN.
-CODE Ann. § 33-11-103 (West 2022).
+CODE ANN. § 33-11-103 (West 2022).
 Recently proposed None. legislation